Embodiment-Induced Coordination Regimes in Tabular Multi-Agent Q-Learning: Introduction

-Centralized training is commonly assumed to improve coordination, stability, and performance in multi-agent reinforcement learning.
+Multi-agent reinforcement learning (MARL) implicitly assumes that increasing coordination, through mechanisms such as centralized value estimation or shared information, is uniformly beneficial for learning stability and task performance.
 This assumption underlies a broad class of centralized value methods and centralized-training decentralized-execution paradigms, and is often treated as a default design choice rather than an empirical question.

 In embodied multi-agent settings, however, coordination and performance need not align.
 Constraints on agent speed, stamina, and action timing can couple decisions in ways that reduce strategic flexibility, distort resource allocation, or amplify small coordination errors.
 Under such conditions, increased coordination may stabilize joint behavior while simultaneously degrading effectiveness.
 In this work, we show that centralized coordination is not monotonically beneficial, even in fully observable tabular environments with exact value estimation.
-Using a controlled predator–prey gridworld with explicit embodiment constraints, we demonstrate that speed and stamina systematically modulate the effectiveness of centralized learning, producing regime-dependent reversals in which decentralized learning outperforms centralized alternatives.
+Using a controlled predator--prey gridworld with explicit embodiment constraints, we demonstrate that speed and stamina systematically modulate the effectiveness of centralized learning, producing regimes in which the advantage of centralized learning shrinks or disappears.

-The predator prey paradigm provides a particularly sharp stress test for coordination assumptions because it combines asymmetric agent roles with tightly coupled interaction dynamics.
-Predators often benefit from coordinated pursuit and role specialization, whereas prey success depends on decentralized adaptation, evasive behavior, and strategic flexibility.
-This asymmetry creates regimes in which increased coordination can either support or undermine task performance, depending on how learning structure interacts with embodied constraints.

-As a result, predator prey environments expose a fundamental tension that is often obscured in symmetric cooperative benchmarks.
-Coordination mechanisms that stabilize learning for one role may simultaneously induce brittleness or reduced adaptability for another.
-This makes predator prey a principled setting for interrogating whether centralized learning structures genuinely confer general advantages, rather than reflecting design biases embedded in commonly used benchmarks.
+The predator-prey paradigm provides a sharp stress test for coordination assumptions: it combines asymmetric agent roles, with predators typically benefiting from coordinated pursuit and prey from decentralized adaptation and evasion, with tightly coupled interaction dynamics that create regimes in which increased coordination can either support or undermine task performance.
+This asymmetry, often obscured in symmetric cooperative benchmarks, makes predator-prey a principled setting for interrogating whether centralized learning structures genuinely confer general advantages rather than reflecting benchmark-specific biases.